 A breathing tube will be placed to help your child breathe during surgery.
 The scalp and abdomen are cleaned with antiseptic.
-The doctor will make small incisions in the scalp and abdomen.
+Small incisions will be made in the scalp and abdomen.
 A small hole is made in the skull.
 A catheter is passed through the hole into your child’s brain.
-Then the catheter is tunneled under the skin down to the abdomen.
+Then, the catheter is tunneled under the skin down to the abdomen.
 This end of the catheter is put into the abdominal cavity.
 The incisions are closed and a dressing is applied to each area.

 Anesthesia prevents pain during surgery.
-Your child may be given medicine to treat pain and soreness after surgery.
+Your child will be given medication to manage pain after the procedure.

 Your child may be in the hospital for 3-7 days.
-Your child’s doctor may choose to keep him longer if complications arise.
+Your child may stay longer if complications arise.